ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 * If the destination address is in the table, and is known to be reachable on the same port that the frame was received on, the switch will _filter_ (drop) the frame.
 * Otherwise, the switch will _forward_ the frame out of the port corresponding to its destination address in the forwarding table.

 Switches and bridges improve performance by partitioning the _collision domain_, the section of network within which frames collide (destructively) with one another when they are sent simultaneously.
 Only one host in a collision domain may transmit at a time, in order to avoid collisions.
 Thus, the total network capacity is shared among all hosts in a collision domain.
-With a switch or bridge, each port on a switch becomes its own collision domain, and so each network segment can separately support the full network capacity.
+With a learning switch or bridge, each port on a switch becomes its own collision domain, and so each network segment can separately support the full network capacity.

 ## Results